Genivia/ugrep/README.md

            -z, --decompress
                   Search zlib-compressed (.gz) files.
 Option -Q is disabled.

+           If -q or --quiet or --silent is used and a line is selected, the exit

+           status is 0 even if an error occurred.

+           If no FILE arguments are specified, or if a `-' is specified, the stan- dard input is used, unless recursive searches are specified which exam- ine the working directory.
+Use `--' before the FILE arguments to allow file and directory names to start with a `-'.

            The  regular expression pattern syntax is an extended form of the POSIX ERE syntax.
 For an overview of the syntax see README.md or visit:

                   https://github.com/Genivia/ugrep

            Note that `.' matches any non-newline character.
 Matching  a  newline character  `\n'  is  not possible unless one or more of the options -c, -L, -l, -N, -o, or -q are used (in any combination,  but  not  combined with option -v) to allow a pattern match to span multiple lines.

-           If no file arguments are specified, or if a `-' is specified, the stan- dard input is used.

     EXIT STATUS
            The ugrep utility exits with one of the following values: